Minime998/obsidian-vault/600-uni-notes/HI209/lecture-05-the-american-empire.md

 ### Alaska Purchase

-Russia wanted to give away Alaks as they could not defnd it
+Russia wanted to give away Alaska as they could not defend it

 ### The Annexation of Hawaii

-Reconised their independace under the Monrooe Doctrine
+Recognized their independence under the Monroe Doctrine
+- no new European colonies in the Americas
+- American population in Hawaii began to rise
+- cause unrest, and lead uprising
+- was successful with American troops
+- Republic to annexation

+### Spanish-American War

+After Monroe doctrine, cause tension with Spain
+- Spain still had colonies
+- Sent Main, blew up and blamed Spain
+- After America got involved and Cuba got independence

+ ### Puerto Rico and Guam

+ After war these territories were given to the US